What is an Applicant Tracking System?

 This line of conversation is never acceptable, but it happens.
 While it may be awkward to reprimand a colleague during the interview, it may be necessary to remind people to maintain confidentiality and not discuss past or present coworkers.

 The most important post-interview task is ensuring all ratings get completed.
 Evaluations can be done live during the panel interview or scheduled right after the interview ends.
-Even once the candidate has left, the panelists shouldn’t launch into a conversation about their thoughts or start having sidebar chats on Slack or Teams.
+Even after the candidate has left, the panelists avoid launching into a conversation about their thoughts or start having sidebar chats on Slack or Teams.
 Remind panelists to withhold their thoughts until the evaluations are completed, submitted, and tallied.

 It’s important to consider a broader evaluation of the process once all interviews conclude.
 A debrief can help you understand what went well and what could be improved.
 Such feedback can help fine-tune future interview processes.